 Tech Forum is our annual conference on digital developments in the book publishing industry.
 As the largest tech-focused professional development event in the Canadian publishing industry, it provides hundreds of book industry professionals with the opportunity to learn, debate, network, and glimpse the future of our industry.

-Tech Forum 2017 will be held on Friday, March 24, 2017 at the MaRS Discovery District in Toronto.
-The Call for Proposals is now open and submissions will be accepted until Sept.
-23, 2016.
-Registration will open in Fall 2016.
+Tech Forum 2017 will be held on Friday, March 24 at the MaRS Discovery District in Toronto.
+Registration is now open.

 Tech Forum 2016 was held in Toronto on April 1, 2016.
 Scroll down for resources and recaps from the conference.